321 Data Backup Strategy Explained

 • Malware Attacks: The prevalent danger of malware, such as viruses, ransomware, and hacker exploits, clearly stresses the need for data redundancy as a defence mechanism.

-• Natural Disasters: Such incidences as fires, floods, earthquakes, or power outages present existential threats to onsite data repositories, which calls for offsite backup solutions for business continuity.
+• Natural Disasters: Incidents such as fires, floods, earthquakes, or power outages present existential threats to on-site data repositories, requiring offsite backup solutions for business continuity.

 The 321 strategy limits the risks by ensuring redundant data copies in different storage media and locations, thus ensuring quick recovery in case of data loss or corruption.